shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 ![Block Diagram](/assets/images/block_diagram.png){:.centered}
 {: refdef}

-The two time-of-flight(TOF) distance sensors are [VL53L0x](https://www.st.com/en/imaging-and-photonics-solutions/vl53l0x.html){:target="_blank"} sensors I brought from [Amazon](https://www.amazon.com/HiLetgo-VL53L0X-Distance-Measurement-Breakout/dp/B071DW8M8V/){:target="_blank"}.
+The two time-of-flight(TOF) distance sensors are [VL53L0x](https://www.st.com/en/imaging-and-photonics-solutions/vl53l0x.html){:target="_blank"} sensors I bought from [Amazon](https://www.amazon.com/HiLetgo-VL53L0X-Distance-Measurement-Breakout/dp/B071DW8M8V/){:target="_blank"}.
 These are pretty accurate from 20mm to 2000mm.
 These are placed behind the TV on the opposite ends to detect the distance from the wall as well as the swivel angle.

 ![TV Mount Image](/assets/images/motion.png)
 ![TV Mount Image](/assets/images/top_image.png)

 ### The Circuit

 The circuit is just soldered on two separate prototype PCBs, layered one over another.
 The top part contains the Arduino and connectors for the sensors.
 Also has a USB connector for the cable coming from the TV for TV On/Off detection.
 The bottom part contains the two H-bridges for the two motors in the mount(up/down and swivel).
-There's a [DC/DC converter](https://www.amazon.com/gp/product/B01MQGMOKI/){:target="_blank"} as well for running the Arduino from the 24V power supply.
+There's a [DC/DC converter](https://www.amazon.com/gp/product/B01MQGMOKI/){:target="_blank"} as well, for running the Arduino from the 24V power supply.

 ![TV Mount Image](/assets/images/pcb.png)